Hotel Rwanda: Plot

-The UN peacekeeping forces, led by Canadian Colonel Oliver, are forbidden to intervene in the conflict and prevent the genocide.
+The UN peacekeeping forces, led by Canadian Colonel Oliver, are forbidden to intervene in the conflict.
+Paul's boss and owner of the hotel, who lives in Belgium, apologizes to him over the phone, saying there's nothing he can do to provide safe passage for him and his family.
 The foreign nationals are evacuated, but the Rwandans are left behind.

 More evacuees arrive at the hotel from the overburdened United Nations refugee camp, the Red Cross, and various orphanages, totaling 800, both Tutsi and Hutu.
 Tatiana desperately searches for her brother, sister-in-law, and two nieces.
 As the situation becomes more violent, Paul must divert the Hutu soldiers, care for the refugees, protect his family, and maintain the appearance of a functioning 4-star hotel.
-Paul forces Gregoire to work with the help of General Bizimungu.
+Paul forces Gregoire to work with the help of Bizimungu.

-Low on supplies, Paul and Gregoire drive to collect hotel supplies from Georges Rutaganda and witness the Interahamwe militia raping Tutsi hostages.
-Georges explains to Paul that the "rich cockroaches'" money will become worthless since all of the Tutsis will be killed.
-Paul expresses disbelief that the Hutu extremists will wipe out all of the Tutsis, but Georges replies: "Why not?
-We are halfway there already."
-They return to the hotel through the dark, thick fog, on the riverside road recommended by Georges, only to find it is carpeted with dead bodies.
+Low on supplies, Paul and Gregoire drive to collect hotel supplies from Rutaganda and witness the Interahamwe militia raping Tutsi hostages.
+Georges explains to Paul that the "rich cockroaches" money will become worthless since all of the Tutsis will be killed.
+They return to the hotel through the fog on the riverside road recommended by Georges, finding it is carpeted with dead bodies.

-When the UN forces attempt to evacuate a group of refugees, including Paul's family, Gregoire betrays them to the Interahamwe, who use radio broadcasts to accost them.
-After giving General Bizimungu the remaining valuables and Scotch from his office safe to protect the refugees, Paul then admonishes Bizimungu for genocide apathy and promises to testify on his behalf for his help.
+When the UN forces attempt to evacuate a group of refugees, including Paul's family, Gregoire betrays them to the Interahamwe, who use RTLM radio broadcasts to accost them.
+After giving Bizimungu the remaining valuables and Scotch from his office safe to protect the refugees, Paul admonishes Bizimungu for genocide apathy and promises to testify on his behalf for his help.
 Soon afterward, Paul's family and the hotel refugees are finally able to leave the besieged hotel in a UN convoy.
 They travel through retreating masses of refugees and militia to reach safety behind Tutsi rebel lines and are reunited with their nieces.

 The end title cards explain that Paul saved at least 1,200 Tutsi and Hutu refugees.
 He and his family, who adopted the two nieces, moved to Belgium, but Tatiana's brother Thomas and his wife were never found.
 The genocide came to an end in July 1994 when the Tutsi rebels drove the Hutu and the Interahamwe militia across the border into the Congo.
-At least 491,000 people died in the genocide.
+At least 800,000 people died in the genocide.
 Georges and Bizimungu were tried and sentenced for war crimes, with Georges receiving a life sentence.